PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY.

 Webafrica reserves the right to charge you the full installation and connection fees should you cancel within 12 months from the date of activation.
 The penalty fees may be disregarded if the service is active with Webafrica for longer than 12 consecutive months.
 Installation and connection fees may differ based on Fibre provider, purchased date and line speed.

-Please note, in the event that an invoice is not paid by the due date, your service will be suspended.
-Should your outstanding balance not be paid by the end of the month it will be cancelled with the underlying service provider.
+Please note, in the event that an invoice is not paid by the due date, your service will be suspended and we reserve the right to cancel your fibre line with the underlying fibre infrastructure provider.

 In the event that you reconnect / re-activate your account after it has been cancelled, you will be charged any reconnection fees which the underlying service provider may charge us to reconnect your account.